fazetu/advent-of-code/README.md

 # Advent of Code

 Repository for solving advent of code problems.
-Most solutions in R, but some Python.
+Most solutions in Python with old solutions in R.

+Branches with the year contain the code.